moiatgit/rustbook/src/ch08-01-vectors.md

 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-05/src/main.rs:here}}
 ```

-<span class="caption">Listing 8-5: Attempting to access the element at index
+<span class="caption">Llistat 8-5: Attempting to access the element at index
 100 in a vector containing five elements</span>

 When we run this code, the first `[]` method will cause the program to panic